macintyrelab/CNpare/README.md

 copy number profiles to compare.

-Four similarity metrics are computed for comparison by default, but the user can select to compute only one by modifying the `method` parameter as follows:
+Four similarity metrics are computed for comparison by default, but the user can be interested in only computing one of them.
+It can be done by modifying the `method` parameter as follows:

 -   Pearson correlation – `method=pearson`
 -   Manhattan distance – `method=manhattan`